-The turnover for the Association for the year ended 31 March 2020 was £313.1m (2019: £264.3m), the movement relates to an increase in non-social housing property sales in the year.
-The operating profit has remained in line year on year at £127.3m (2019: £131.0m).
-The underlying operating profit, excluding sale of fixed assets and revaluation of investment properties, has increased by 11% from £116.0m to £128.3m.
-The underlying operating margin has dropped to 41.0% (2019: 43.9%) due to the increase in non-social housing property sales.
+The turnover for the Association for the year ended 31 March 2021 was £353.4m (2020: £313.1m), the majority of the movement relates to an increase in non-social construction property sales.
+The operating profit has remained in line year on year at £127.2m (2020: £127.3m).
+During the COVID-19 pandemic, Places for People Homes was still able to continue to safely deliver services to its customers and maintain its performance margins.